Saltford: Sport

-The village is the location of the Avon County Rowing Club, which is available to all local age groups and also used by Bristol University for training.
-The club has competed at local and national level, having success with its veteran 4 at racing events like the Henley Royal Regatta and other events like the British Rowing Championships.
+The village is the location of the Avon County Rowing Club, which is available to all local age groups.
+The riverside complex also houses boathouses used by Bristol University and Monkton Combe School for training.
+ACRC has competed at local and national level, having success with its veteran 4 at racing events like the Henley Royal Regatta and other events like the British Rowing Championships.

 Saltford Football Club is affiliated to the Somerset Football Association and a Charter Standard club.